ydahal1/geography_trivia/README.md

 This site is hosted at https://ydahal1.github.io/geography_trivia/

 Trivia questions used are copied from http://www.usefultrivia.com .
-No to be used for commercial purpose.
+Not to be used for commercial purpose.